AIRCentre/JuliaEO/README.md

 ## Gaël Forget

-I currently work as a research scientist at the Massachusetts Institute of Technology (MIT) in the Department of Earth, Atmospheric and Planetary Sciences.
-My recent research involves satellite observations, ocean robots, numerical models, marine ecosystems, and various estimation methods (incl.
-AI,ML,AD,DA).
-I created the JuliaOcean and JuliaClimate organizations, and am the lead developer of a series of Julia packages focused on ocean and climate science.
+Currently works as a research scientist at the Massachusetts Institute of Technology (MIT) in the Department of Earth, Atmospheric and Planetary Sciences.
+Research interests and expertise include satellite observations, ocean robots, marine ecosystems, ocean physics, numerical modeling, and estimation in general (incl.
+AI, ML, DA, & AD).
+Created the JuliaOcean and JuliaClimate organizations.
+Lead developer of a series of Julia packages focused on ocean and climate science.
 These include MeshArrays.jl (JuliaCon18), ClimateModels.jl (JuliaCon21), and OceanRobots (JuliaCon21).

 * [GitHub](https://github.com/gaelforget)
 * [Twitter](https://twitter.com/GaelForget)